 The best part of this dish is that you can use any vegetables of your choice; potatoes are of course the base here and you can pick all the rest.

-Prior to the US, we lived in Singapore for nearly a decade.
-I made very good friends with a Gujrati girl at my workplace within few days of joining the organization.
+Prior to the United States, we lived in Singapore for nearly a decade.
+I made very good friends with a Gujarati girl at my workplace within few days of joining the organization.

 I have been making this version along with a few personal deviations for a while now and it is a family favorite.

 I have used a small beetroot here for that beautiful color; you may choose to use it or not.
-Also, my personal favorite is the MTR Pav Bhaji masala; you may use whatever is available.
+Also, my personal favorite is the Everest brand; you may use whatever is available.

 - 4 medium potatoes